Connect with others who understand.

 How Can Lupus Nephritis Cause Low Potassium?

 Lupus nephritis most often causes hyperkalemia because the kidneys can’t filter out enough potassium.
 Low potassium in people with lupus nephritis might be caused by the disease itself or some medications used to treat it.
-In some cases of lupus nephritis, people have low potassium, and doctors aren’t sure why.
+In some cases of lupus nephritis, people have low potassium levels, and doctors aren’t sure why.

 Inflammation

 When antibodies attack your kidney tissue, it can cause inflammation.
 Over time, the inflammation can cause kidney disease.
 This means your kidneys may not work as well as they should, and you may have trouble controlling your potassium levels.
-In most cases, this results in the kidneys being unable to remove excess potassium, leading to hyperkalemia (high potassium levels).
-However, in some cases — especially with certain medications — hypokalemia (low potassium levels) can develop.
-Lupus can sometimes cause kidney damage that gets worse over time and leads to kidney failure.
-In this case, dialysis or a kidney transplant may be required.
+In most cases, this results in the kidneys being unable to remove excess potassium, leading to high potassium levels.

 Medications